Canoeing in Banff: Rental Tips and Where To Paddle

 The Bow River

 You don’t have to go far if you’re staying in downtown Banff if you want to rent a canoe.
-It’s a short walk from the center of town to the Banff Canoe Club, where you can rent a canoe, SUP, or get a Banff kayak rental.
-Rental options range from hourly to daily.
-While there is no direct Canmore canoe rental company, the Banff Canoe Club will allow you to take their rentals to Canmore.
+It’s a short walk from the town center to the Banff Canoe Club, where you can rent a canoe, SUP, or get a Banff kayak rental.
+Rental options range from hourly to daily and if you’re not comfortable on your own the Banff Canoe Club runs a River Explorer, Wildlife on the Bow, and Kayak Tour.

 From the Banff Canoe Club, head up the Bow River in search of some beautiful natural scenery.
 The section of the Bow River is calm and has plenty of space for first-time canoers to explore.

-Not only are their rates far cheaper than the more popular locations on the lakes The Banff Canoe Club offers guided tours.
+Not only are their rates far cheaper than those of the more popular locations on the popular lakes, but The Banff Canoe Club also offers guided tours.
 The tours are great if you’re not confident tackling the waters on your own or you’d like to learn more about the landscape and spot wildlife.
 Perfect for families to get out on the water!

 Vermilion Lakes